elephantscale/es-training-new/elastic/ernesto-elastic-slides/Elasticsearch-01.md

 Notes:

-Don’t do this in production, it is a hack that is only applicable to this course.
+Don't do this in production, it is a hack that is only applicable to this course.

 ---